 - *Online Labels – do-it-yourself label and sticker stock for printing at home

 - *Paper Mart – a huge array of retail shopping bags, boxes, cello bags, gift basket supplies, gift wrap, ribbon, shred & basket filler, shrink wrap, and tissue paper

-- *PS Print – custom printed marketing collateral (business cards, postcards, fliers, stickers, etc.)
+- *PS Print – custom printed marketing collateral (business cards, postcards, flyers, stickers, etc.)

 - Pure Buttons – custom pinback buttons, magnets, clips, zipper pulls, coasters, keychains

-- Reasonable Ribbon – huge variety of ribbon, bows, twine, etc.
+- Reasonable Ribbon – a huge variety of ribbon, bows, twine, etc.

-- Ribbon Shop – huge variety of ribbon, bows, etc. as well as custom printed ribbon
+- Ribbon Shop – a huge variety of ribbon, bows, etc. as well as custom printed ribbon

 - Rubber Stamps – custom rubber stamps